MariErsland/Sup/README.md

 ### There are two ways to run it:
 1. Connect your phone to your computer and install the application on your phone.
 This requires an android phone.
-2. Download Android Studio and run it on a emulator.
+2. Download Android Studio and run it on an emulator.

 #### How to install it on your phone:
 1. Go to settings on your phone and turn on developer mode.